 As somebody who is anti-EU, mainly because I see it subverting democracy and centralizing power, broadly speaking I can see his point, however my arguments have always been about sovereignty and economics not culture.
 I don’t really identify with the nationalist rhetoric of the UKIP, BNP or the EDL, because my reason for being anti-EU is not born out of national pride.
 I don’t respect the bloody history of the English, I think the Royals should have their benefits cut, and “support ourrrr troops” I most certainly do not.
-At least not in the sense of supporting any of the wars since World War II.
+At least not in the sense of supporting any of the wars that have taken place in my lifetime.

 It’s hard really to define what “Englishness” even is.
 To some of my seniors it was a time when Jim Davidson was still allowed on the telly and the odd reference to “Pakis” was normal.
 Is it simply a generation game? (see what I did there), where values are changing and some people are desperately clinging on to the past?
 Or was the change orchestrated deliberately to coincide with New Labour’s mass immigration policies?

 An incident that brought all this back to me involved my mother and a trip to the hospital the other week.
 A nurse with a clip-board asked her what nationality she was.
 Not really giving it a thought my mother responded “English”, to which the nurse replied… “is that what you consider yourself?”

 Not really grasping what the nurse was getting at, my mum confusingly reiterated “errr yeah?”